maxGraph/maxGraph/README.md

 ## TypeScript support

-maxGraph is written in TypeScript and provides type definitions so maxGraph can be easily integrated into TypeScript projects.
+`maxGraph` is written in TypeScript and provides type definitions so `maxGraph` can be easily integrated into TypeScript applications.

 `maxGraph` requires **TypeScript 3.8** or greater.